 Media reviews and references

 The most commonly used format is “short review (1-2 sentences) + name and link to a social network”, similar to the classic block of reviews for a landing page.
 It’s also possible to show the logos of media that reviewed your app, with links to those reviews.
+Speaking of logos, make sure to create a logo for your brand too and add it to your landing page.

 These links are used for app reposts.
 Make sure that the page is correctly displayed when reposted (for this you need to configure meta tags) and the benefits are shown in the text.
 Just linking to social media platforms makes sense only if they are interesting and are regularly updated.

-How to Create a Highly Convertible App Landing Page?
+How to Create a Highly Convertible App Landing Page

 Here are some tips that can help you convert more customers for your app.